Radial Tunnel Syndrome

 How is radial tunnel syndrome treated?

-- Steroid injections to relieve inflammation and pressure on the radial nerve
+- Taking steroid injections to relieve inflammation and pressure on the radial nerve, if necessary.

-For sports injuries, strength and flexibility exercises and adequate warm-up time before playing or practicing are important.
+For athletes, practice strength and flexibility exercises and always remember to adequately warm-up before playing or practicing.

 What happens after surgery for radial tunnel syndrome?

-After 6 weeks, patients begin strength-building exercises for the forearm and hand under a therapist’s supervision.
-During recovery, lifting and other activities that require bending the arm at the elbow are not allowed.
-In the final stage, the therapist adds exercises to stabilize and strengthen the wrist, elbow, and shoulder, and improve fine motor control in the hand.
+Six weeks after your procedure, you can begin practicing strength-building exercises for your forearm and hand, like squeezing silly putty, under a therapist’s supervision.
+During this recovery phase, you need to avoid lifting and other activities that require you to bend your arm at the elbow.
+In the final stage, your therapist will add exercises to stabilize and strengthen your wrist, elbow and shoulder, and to improve fine motor control in your hand.